micmejia/bible-dump/NKJV/Deuteronomy/Deut 11.md

 what He did for you in the wilderness until you came to this place;

 ###### 6
-and what He did to Dathan and Abiram the sons of Eliab, the son of Reuben: how the earth opened its mouth and swallowed them up, their households, their tents, and all the substance that _was_ [^b]in their possession, in the midst of all Israel--
+and what He did to Dathan and Abiram the sons of Eliab, the son of Reuben: how the earth opened its mouth and swallowed them up, their households, their tents, and all the substance that _was_ in their possession, in the midst of all Israel--

 ###### 7
-but your eyes have seen every great [^c]act of the Lord which He did.
+but your eyes have seen every great act of the Lord which He did.

 ###### 8
 "Therefore you shall keep every commandment which I command you today, that you may be strong, and go in and possess the land which you cross over to possess,

 ###### 9
-and that you may prolong _your_ days in the land which the Lord [^d]swore to give your fathers, to them and their descendants, 'a land flowing with milk and honey.'
+and that you may prolong _your_ days in the land which the Lord swore to give your fathers, to them and their descendants, 'a land flowing with milk and honey.'

 ###### 10
 For the land which you go to possess _is_ not like the land of Egypt from which you have come, where you sowed your seed and watered _it_ by foot, as a vegetable garden;